12 Marketing Strategies to Promote Your Local Business

 It comes at an affordable price with all the features you need to improve your website’s rankings: keyword research and content audit tools, a powerful backlink analyzer, and easy-to-read insights to your competitor’s top terms.

 If this sounds like something you’re interested in, give their competitor insight tool a try in the box below — just type in a URL.
-We’ve also worked out a free two-week trial with them so you can see if they’re a good fit without committing.
+We’ve also worked out a free 14-day trial with Semrush so you can see if it’s a good fit without committing long-term.

 4. Launch a Mobile App to Boost User Engagement

 Mobile internet usage accounted for nearly half of all web traffic early in 2019, and researchers predict that it will continue to rise.
 With that being said, it makes sense to create a way to engage with your customers on their mobile devices.